framejs/framejs/readme.md

 > The default render function replaces innerHTML, and it's recommended to use an advanced renderer like the [lit-html renderer](https://github.com/framejs/framejs/tree/master/packages/renderer-lit-html) or [preact renderer](https://github.com/framejs/framejs/tree/master/packages/renderer-preact).
 See [examples on stackblitz](https://stackblitz.com/@emolr)

+#### Polyfills

+For more information on the polyfills, see the [web components polyfill documentation](https://github.com/webcomponents/webcomponentsjs).

 ## Examples

 These examples expects that you are using a module bundler of some kind.